daveagill/aws-sam-js-starter/README.md

 * Webpack (in `--watch` mode) to auto-rebundle code & dependencies. __This replaces the need for `sam build`__
 * Unit testing with Jest
 * Linting with ESLint

+### Why Use This Starter?

+This project is an alternative to bootstrapping a project using the `sam init` command.
+Benefits of using _this_ starter include:

+* Easier to manage with one package.json and node_modules for the whole backend (not one per lambda).
+* Generates smaller, single-file code bundles per lambda.
+* Automatically rebuilds after code changes.
+* Jest for unit-testing instead of Mocha + Chai.
+* Webpack, enables easy inclusion of additional loaders & plugins.
+* Code linting.
+* Everything is in the `backend/` folder so you can easily add a `frontend/` folder and build a SaaS application with your favourite frontend framework (e.g. create-react-app).

 ### Pre-Requisites:
 * Node.js